magento/devdocs/src/guides/v2.4/extension-dev-guide/message-queues/config-mq.md

 ### `queue_publisher.xml` {#queuepublisherxml}

-The publisher element performs two vital actions: iit configures the type of connection and the same time sets up the exchange to publish to.
-Magento 2 uses only one exchange out of the box, but multiple exchanges are possible.
-As for the name of every exchange, it is a part of publisher configuration.
+The publisher element performs two vital actions:

+*  It configures the type of connection.
+*  It sets up the exchange to publish to.

+Magento uses only one exchange out of the box, but multiple exchanges are possible.
+The name of every exchange is a part of the publisher configuration.

 The `queue_publisher.xml` file defines which connection and exchange to use to publish messages for a specific topic.
 It contains the following elements: